EnSpec/hytools/docs/source/basics.rst

    head_dict['bands'] = 4

-Next we create an ENVI writer object which generates the header and image file using specification in the header dictionary:
+Next we create an ENVI writer object which generates the header and image file using specifications in the header dictionary:

 .. code-block:: python